rosyberti/website/python-course/logical-operators-if-statements.md

 int1 = 1
 int2 = 2
 areTheIntegersEqual = int1 == int2
+areTheIntegersEqual 		#To print its value
+#Returns False, since they are not equal

 myName = 'Nick'
 myFriendsName = 'Levi'
 doWeHaveTheSameName = myName == myFriendsName
+doWeHaveTheSameName 		#To print its value
+#Returns False, since the names are different
 ```

 So far, we have discussed how to test for equality and inequality, and how to store those tests' outputs in variables.
 We have also explored how to change the value of a boolean variable using the 'not' operator.